netscaler/cloud-native-getting-started/gcp/README.md

     ![GCP](./media/gcp-free-tier-image-26.png)

-    > If automation script fails don't create project with same name .
-Instead Go to **"Section F - Delete deployment Steps"** at page end and retry the script after successful deletion
+    > If automation script fails don't delete and create project with same name .
+Instead Go to **"1st Step of Section F - Delete deployment Steps"** at page end and retry from this step script after successful deletion

 1. Once GCP Infrastructure is up with automated script.
 We have to access kubernetes cluster from the cloud shell.